England: Sport

 England has a strong sporting heritage, and during the 19th century codified many sports that are now played around the world.
 Sports originating in England include association football, cricket, rugby union, rugby league, tennis, boxing, badminton, squash, rounders, hockey, snooker, billiards, darts, table tennis, bowls, netball, thoroughbred horseracing, greyhound racing and fox hunting.
 It has helped the development of golf, sailing and Formula One.
+England has been crowned world champion in several major sports including: Cricket, Rugby and Association Football.

 Football is the most popular of these sports.
-The England national football team, whose home venue is Wembley Stadium, played Scotland in the first ever international football match in 1872.
-Referred to as the "home of football" by FIFA, England hosted the 1966 FIFA World Cup, and won the tournament by defeating West Germany 4–2 in the final, with Geoff Hurst scoring a hat-trick.
+The England national football team, whose home venue is Wembley Stadium, played Scotland in the first-ever international football match in 1872.
+Referred to as the "home of football" by FIFA, England hosted and won the 1966 FIFA World Cup.
 With a British television audience peak of 32.30 million viewers, the final is the most watched television event ever in the UK.

-At club level, England is recognised by FIFA as the birthplace of club football, due to Sheffield F.C. founded in 1857 being the world's oldest club.
-The Football Association is the oldest governing body in the sport, with the rules of football first drafted in 1863 by Ebenezer Cobb Morley.
-The FA Cup and The Football League were the first cup and league competitions respectively.
-In the modern day, the Premier League is the world's most-watched football league, most lucrative, and amongst the elite.
+England is recognised by FIFA as the birthplace of club football: Sheffield F.C., founded in 1857, is the world's oldest club.
+The England women's national football team won the UEFA Women's Euro 2022, hosted by England.
+England was also victorious in the UEFA Women's Euro 2025, winning the final in a penalty shootout against Spain.

-As is the case throughout the UK, football in England is notable for the rivalries between clubs and the passion of the supporters, which includes a tradition of football chants.
-The most successful English football team in the European Cup/UEFA Champions League is Liverpool F.C. who have won the competition on six occasions.
-Other English success has come from Manchester United F.C., winning the competition on 3 occasions; Nottingham Forest F.C. and Chelsea F.C. on 2 occasions, Aston Villa F.C. have only won the trophy once.